Technology & Innovation

 Tax Analysis.

-A forensic review of your structure, designed to identify meaningful annual tax savings.
+A financial review of your structure, designed to identify meaningful annual tax savings.
 If we do not identify meaningful savings, you receive a full refund of the analysis fee.
 If we do, your $4,500 credits toward implementation.
 Refund and "meaningful savings" terms are defined in the written engagement letter.

 Aligned incentives.
 Results vary by facts and circumstances.